co-cddo/pythagoras-in-the-ai-world/readme.md

 Each requires that the context of the problem and the nature of the required parameters are understood.

-Each can be used successfully to determine the correct result to the problem.

-Determining the audiance who will read the code and need to understand it is vital in choosing which to use.
+Determining the audiance who will read the problem description and need to understand it is vital in choosing which to use.

-While AI is very powerful, its cost in time and money needs to be consider if it is to be used for repeated tasks.
+While AI is very powerful, its cost in time and money needs to be considered if it is to be used for repeated tasks.

 The syntax of programming code still provides a good way of describing a